 Shortly after serving as producer for the fourth Fire Emblem installment, Genealogy of the Holy War, and developing a new, smaller model for the Game Boy called the Game Boy Pocket, Mr. Yokoi resigned from Nintendo thirty-one years after he joined.
 He and many of his former subordinates formed a new company named Koto, whereupon they teamed up with Bandai to create the WonderSwan.
 This handheld console proved to be a worthy rival to the Game Boy.
 Unfortunately, before he could witness its launch, tragedy struck.
 On October 4, 1997, Mr. Yokoi was driving on the Hokuriku Expressway with an associate when he rear-ended a truck.
-As the two men left the vehicle to inspect the damage, Mr. Yokoi was struck by two passing cars.
+As the two men left the vehicle to inspect the damage, Mr. Yokoi was hit by two passing cars.
 Paramedics quickly arrived on the scene and took him to the hospital, but two hours after the incident, he was pronounced dead.
+He was 56.
 Since then, Nintendo has all but expunged the Virtual Boy from their history in respect to his memory.

 One year before Mr. Yokoi’s death, the Nintendo 64 was launched.
 Upon this platform, gaming enthusiasts saw many beloved franchises successfully make the leap from 2D to 3D.
 Among these titles were Super Mario 64, Star Fox 64, and The Legend of Zelda: Ocarina of Time.
 However, in the midst of this innovation, there was one franchise conspicuously absent from the Nintendo 64’s library: Metroid.
 The first installment of the series invented a style of gameplay which would later be dubbed the Metroidvania while the third perfected it.
 As the fifth console generation went on, fans began wondering why Super Metroid had yet to receive a sequel.
 Mr. Yokoi had intended for the series to be an airtight trilogy, and the director of Super Metroid, Yoshio Sakamoto, expressed in interviews that he was worried it would be a particularly difficult act to follow.
 To make matters worse, he disliked the Nintendo 64 controller, so the generation came to a close without a single new entry in the Metroid saga.